skip to main |

 A few months later I got some answers when I received a press release about an upcoming show at FLOOD gallery featuring more of la Paix's paintings and sketches.
 I discovered that the cute redhead, affectionately named Papillia was actually a fictitious character that la Paix had obsessively created from his mind.
 It was so wild to me because Papillia seemed exactly like a person I might know, or have known - not anyone specific, but just "that girl."
 That fun, flirty, slightly self conscious girl with an overbite and awesome wardrobe.
 I was amazed at the depth to which la Paix had created this person - right down to her cowboy boots.

-Pearl of the Deep Seas where Papillia is staring at herself in a mirror, a look of apprehension on her face as she holds a magazine and nervously twists an earring - profound social commentary delivered to the viewer via a delicious palette of pinks and roses and hearts.
+I couldn't stop looking at Pearl of the Deep Seas where Papillia is staring at herself in a mirror, a look of apprehension on her face as she holds a magazine and nervously twists an earring - profound social commentary delivered to the viewer via a delicious palette of pinks and roses and hearts.

 www.taiyolapaix.com